Hard Paint is now available to buy

 Slipping under the radar in a summer full of popcorn films is a melancholic Brazilian gem that explores the internal and social isolation present in Brazil’s LGBTQ community.
 Winner of the C.I.C.A.E.
 Award at the Berlinale Film Festival in 2018, Hard Paint is now finally receiving a limited UK cinema release through Curzon.
 Here directors Filipe Matzembacher and Marcio Reolon explore themes of gay identity and belonging in a country of political and social extremes, taking us on a journey of self-discovery and isolation through the lens of online sex.

-Pedro (Shico Menegat) is a lonely gay young man, his life turbulently thrown off course after assaulting a boy who bullied him in college.
+Pedro (Shico Menegat) is a lonely gay young man who finds his life turbulently thrown off course after assaulting a boy who was bullying him in college.
 Unemployed and judged by the community surrounding him, Pedro earns money through erotic online performances.
-Where he covers his body in fluorescent paint, while dancing in front of his webcam for the pleasure of a hidden community.
-Pedro’s character encapsulating a mix of online bravery, erotism and colour with offline anxiety, isolation and fear.
-His alter ego of ‘Neon Boy’ providing a vent of self expression in claustrophobic city of judgement and limited opportunities.
-While he awaits trial for the college assault, knowing his sexuality and experience of homophobic abuse will not help him evade prison.
+Here he covers his body in fluorescent paint while dancing in front of the webcam for the pleasure of a remote community.
+Pedro’s world may seem like a mix of online bravery, erotism and colour but behind this facade sits his anxiety, isolation and fear.
+Here his alter ego ‘Neon Boy’ provides a vent of self-expression in a claustrophobic city of judgement and limited opportunities.

-There are no easy answers inherent in the journey both young men take, and for Pedro this is further highlighted by the oncoming trial and repercussions he may face.
-For some, Hard Paint may lack the answers they feel they deserve at its conclusion.
-However, as portrait of the internal and external turmoil of self identity and escape, Hard Paint delivers a fascinating and hypnotic exploration of sexuality, desire and belonging.
+There are no easy answers offered in the journey both young men take, and for Pedro, this is further highlighted by the oncoming trial and repercussions he may face.
+For some, Hard Paint may lack the answers they feel they deserve in its conclusion.
+However, as a portrait of the internal and external turmoil of self-identity and escape, it delivers a fascinating and hypnotic exploration of sexuality, desire and belonging.